 - Export as Powerpoint, PNG, PDF files

-Visme prides itself on data visualization and isn’t as packed with templates like Crello and Canva.
-This is the ideal tool for creating nice, data-focused graphics for your audience.
+Visme isn’t as packed with templates like Crello and Canva.
+This is the ideal tool for creating nice, data-filled graphics for your audience.

 - Perfect for LinkedIn content and B2B audiences